A help for people who do not speak English well

 The following slides show you the deep sky objects that we have selected for you tonight.
 We show you where they are in the sky with the help of the constellations.
 We also show you how we can observe them using our equipment.
 Deep sky objects are never easy to observe.
 It is always useful to have seen them first in slides to recognize them more easily later.
 Three cases are provided: excellent observing conditions, average conditions and very bad conditions.

-Once the projector presentation is over, we will show you the constellations we have mentioned in the sky.
+Once the projector presentation ends, we will show you the constellations we have mentioned in the sky.
 As well as the ecliptic plane and the planets if there are any.

 Then we will continue with the observation of the deep sky.